Tiny

 Tiny has also had at least 1000 accidents inside our house.
 She has gone through periods of time when she urinated, quite literally, anywhere, and everywhere.

 Tiny was the runt of a litter of bottle babies that I fostered, and, when it was time for her to go back to the shelter to be adopted, she was too little to return, so I ended up keeping her forever.
 Maybe her ambivalence towards her litter box has something to do with not having a mom to teach her proper toilet manners.
-Or maybe she sustained some permanent damage after eating a lily when she was a kitten.
+Or maybe she sustained some permanent nerve damage after eating a lily when she was a kitten.
 I can't be sure, but I do know she has the most severe case of litter box avoidance that I have witnessed in my 26 years as an animal shelter volunteer and foster parent.

 Tiny's early litter box habits were decent enough.
 I moved her around too many times, considering her nervous disposition.
 She'd have a few accidents with each move (in weird places too, like on the kitchen counter.)
 But, after a few days, I was always able to get her back to using her box.
 Whatever.
 Moves are hard on everyone.